Quantifying Decoherence: Discussion and conclusions

 \section{Discussion and conclusions}

 To summarize, we formulated a measure of decoherence based on the quantification of entanglement of a system with the environment.
 The measure is given by $\mathcal{D}_e = \tfrac{n}{n-1}[1 - \text{tr}(\rho^2)]$ for systems with finite-dimensional Hilbert space, and $\mathcal{D}_e = [1 - \text{tr}(\rho^2)]$ for continuous variable systems, where $\rho$ represents the reduced density operator of the system after tracing over the environment degrees of freedom.
 This decoherence measure has minimum value 0 and maximum value 1.
 Figuring out the pointer states that emerge out of decoherence of a system is often a difficult issue.
 In one basis, the off-diagonal elements might diminish more rapidly over time, whereas in another basis, they may also diminish, albeit at a slower rate \cite{tq2012}.
 The present formulation does not depend on the pointer states.
-One just needs to evaluate a trace which is basis independent.
+One just needs to evaluate a trace which is basis independent. \hilite{In our opinion, a strong point of the present measure is that it is easily applicable to a wide variety of situations.
+On the other hand, QFI doesn't measure decoherence directly, rather it measures how sensitive a quantum state is to changes in a chosen parameter.
+Often decrease of QFI may come, not from decoherence, but from some unitary evolution.
+Without careful modeling, QFI cannot cleanly separate noise from coherent dynamics.}

 Some earlier works treat the classicality of a state as quantifying the degree of decoherence.
 In our view, these two are separate things.
 A state may be close to a classical state, e.g., a coherent state for a harmonic oscillator, but it may not have arisen via decoherence.
 The classicality of such a state may not be a measure of decoherence.